terrabrasilis/deter-cmask-task/README.md

 The expected periodicity is monthly, at the end of each month, for the acquisition and calculation of new data.

+The Geotiff files produced in the process are moved to the download area.
+The download area must be defined as a container volume in the Stack configuration.
+See the background-tasks.yaml file in the [docker-stack](https://github.com/terrabrasilis/docker-stacks.git) repository.

 ## Configurations

 Preconditions: